EliasDolinsek/pyautostart/README.md

 PyAutostart is a Python library for making all sorts of executables files be run after the user logged in into his computer for macOS, Linux and Windows.

+Please note that Linux is not yet being supported.

 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install PyAutostart.